brevago/cms-prototype/README.md

-# SOTI CMS — Digital Signage Platform Prototype
+# CMS — Digital Signage Platform Prototype

-> A functional prototype demonstrating how SOTI MobiControl integrates with a content management system for enterprise digital signage.
-Built for product evaluation by SOTI stakeholders and customers.
+> A functional prototype demonstrating how EMM integrates with a content management system for enterprise digital signage.
+Built for product evaluation.

 ---